Last Quarter on

 Moon after ascending node

-2 days after ascending node on 26 September 2021 at 07:33 in ♊ Gemini.
-The Moon is located north of the ecliptic over the following 11 days, until the lunar orbit crosses from North to South in descending node on 9 October 2021 at 19:35 in ♏ Scorpio.
+2 days after ascending node on 26 September 2021 at 07:33 in ♊ Gemini the Moon is positioned north of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from North to South in descending node on 9 October 2021 at 19:35 in ♏ Scorpio.

 Moon before northern standstill

-13 days since the previous standstill on 15 September 2021 at 03:48 in ♑ Capricorn when the Moon has reached South declination of ∠-25.980°, the lunar orbit is extending northward over the next day to face maximum declination of ∠26.109° at the point of next northern standstill on 29 September 2021 at 08:26 in ♋ Cancer.
+13 days since the last southern standstill on 15 September 2021 at 03:48 in ♑ Capricorn when the Moon has reached South declination of ∠-25.980° the lunar orbit is extending northward over the next day to face maximum declination of ∠26.109° at the point of next northern standstill on 29 September 2021 at 08:26 in ♋ Cancer.

 Syzygy in 7 days